 Simplified approach to lifetime ECL using a provision matrix

-The loss rate approach, especially beneficial for non-financial entities, doesn’t necessitate sophisticated credit risk management systems.
+The loss rate approach, especially beneficial for non-financial entities, doesn’t require sophisticated credit risk management systems.
 This approach uses a provision matrix to calculate lifetime ECL by following these steps:

 Paragraph IFRS 9.B5.5.35 and Example 12 (IFRS 9.IE74-77) specifically cite the provision matrix as a simplified approach to ECL measurement for trade receivables, contract assets, and lease receivables.
 Refer also to the basis for conclusions in IFRS 9.BC5.225.